MustaphaAwwal/MustaphaAwwal/README.md

 - **Growth Mindset:** I approach challenges with a growth mindset, always seeking opportunities to enhance and expand my skill set.

-- **Continuous Learning:** I'm currently learning as it will be helpful in my contributions to CNCF open sources.
+- **Continuous Learning:** I'm currently learning Go as it will be helpful in my contributions to CNCF open sources.
 Additionally, I'm always prepared and enthusiastic about learning the latest technologies, which ensures I stay up-to-date in this rapidly evolving field.

 ## Contact Information